 But can writers completely rely on AI-generated content to speed up their workflow?

-The truth is, unlike human-written content, AI-produced text follows patterns and lacks the personal nuances that people bring.
+Unlike human-written content, AI-produced text follows patterns and lacks the personal nuances that people bring.

 Here are some common types of AI-generated content you’ll come across: